 Apple's philosophy with iOS is clear: ideally, small dedicated apps take care of a single type of content, and the user doesn't even need to know about files and folders.
 Furthermore, each app only has access to its own files - no central file system is exposed, no system wide file browser is possible.
 Because of this, apps quickly emerged that were capable of both managing files and folders, and of reading/editing most popular formats.

-We made Fileapp (Free) shortly after the App Store was introduced.
-Readdle's Documents (Free) is a popular option, frankly the best but sadly a bit more cumbersome to use for local file sharing: all files transferred with iTunes or iMazing go to a folder labelled iTunes Files, which adds extra steps needlessly.
+Readdle's Documents (Free) is a popular app, frankly the best option but sadly a bit more cumbersome to use for local file sharing: all files transferred with iTunes or iMazing go to a folder labelled iTunes Files, which adds extra steps needlessly.

 Another early file manager app which evolved well is GoodReader.
 It isn't free, but is a solid app with a unique interface, especially on iPad.